barrelmaker97/pistachio/README.md

     sudo dpkg -i target/debian/pistachio_*.deb
     ```

-4. Enable the systemd service:
+4. Enable and start the systemd service:
     ```bash
     sudo systemctl enable pistachio
+    sudo systemctl start pistachio
     ```

 The package can be uninstalled by running the following: